 The beauty of this recipe (besides how easy it is), is that it only takes four ingredients, all of which you probably have on-hand.

-Throw the salt and yeast in, then start to combine everything.
+Throw the salt and yeast in on separate sides of the bowl, then start to combine everything.

 Cover with plastic wrap and let it rise.
 I ran my microwave for about two minutes to warm it up, then put the bowl of dough in there to help it rise.
 You can let it rise for 2-5 hours, but I went with somewhere between 4-5 to get the best amount of fluffiness.